Alexander Inclusive Playground Opens to Students, Public

 The committee’s ability to secure additional funding was bolstered by ACF’s initial support.
 In the end, Ohio Rep. Jay Edwards secured $260,000 from the state capital budget, the Athens County commissioners directed $70,000 from a community development block grant to the playground, and other large donations came from local businesses, foundations, churches, and individuals.
 The community’s support was overwhelming, with more than 400 individual donations, including contributions as small as $1.43 from a child’s piggy bank and a $2 allowance.

 In place of a traditional ribbon-cutting, students ran through a large ribbon, symbolizing the breaking down of barriers that limited the use of traditional playgrounds.
-The event featured music by DJ B-Funk and food by sponsors Larry’s Dawg House and Kona Ice.
+The event featured music by DJ B-Funk and food by Larry’s Dawg House and Kona Ice, all sponsored by Nationwide Children’s Hospital.

 The playground’s next phase will add features such as a wheelchair-accessible merry-go-round, an inclusive see-saw, and an adaptive seat swing.
 The final phase will include more play equipment, including a pre-k and kindergarten playground, plus accessible rubber surfacing.